Assam separatist movements: History

 The history of Assam is characterized by a rich cultural heritage and a long-standing struggle for autonomy.
 The Ahom Kingdom, which ruled Assam for several centuries, is renowned for its administrative prowess and cultural contributions.
 Many Assamese feel that Assam became Indian, only because of the British.
 However, with the advent of British colonial rule in the 19th century, Assam's political landscape underwent significant changes.

 The Assam Movement, which began in the late 1970s and culminated in the signing of the Assam Accord in 1985, was a pivotal moment in the region's quest for self-determination.
 Led by organizations like the All Assam Students' Union (AASU) and the All Assam Gana Sangram Parishad (AAGSP), the movement demanded the identification and deportation of illegal immigrants, primarily from Bangladesh, and sought to safeguard the socio-cultural identity of the Assamese people.

 Leaders of the Swadhin Axom movement

 Throughout its history, the Swadhin Axom movement has been shaped by visionary leaders who have tirelessly advocated for the rights and aspirations of the Assamese people.
-Figures like Bishnu Prasad Rabha, a multifaceted artist and social reformer, Tarun Ram Phukan, a prominent political leader, and Prafulla Kumar Mahanta, a key figure in the Assam Movement and a former Chief Minister of Assam, have played crucial roles in advancing the cause of Swadhin Axom.
+Figures like Bishnu Prasad Rabha, a multifaceted artist and social reformer, Tarun Ram Phukan, a prominent political leader, and Prafulla Kumar Mahanta, a key figure in the Assam Movement and former Chief Ministers of Assam including Gopinath Bordoloi, have played crucial roles in advancing the cause of Swadhin Axom.